 The UCAT isn’t exactly a test you can study for, it’s more something you prepare for.
 Taking the UCAT is a skill, and like all skills, people will be at all sorts of levels when they first start, but with targeted and focused practice/training there's no reason you can’t achieve your UCAT goals.

-The best way to prepare for the UCAT is making a detailed plan, and doing your best to stick with it as much as possible.
-I get it, year 11/12 can get busy and there’s all sorts of other things you’d rather be doing with your time, as well as many commitments which can make it hard to allocate time for something like the UCAT, however, for every new episode of Love Island you watch, there's someone out there doing some UCAT practice.
-So, let your drive to get into medicine fuel you to making sacrifices and sticking to your schedule.
+The best way to prepare for the UCAT is to make a detailed plan and do your best to stick with it as much as possible.
+I get it, year 11/12 can get busy and there are all sorts of other things you’d rather be doing with your time, as well as many commitments which can make it hard to allocate time for something like the UCAT, however, for every new episode of Love Island you watch, there's someone out there doing some UCAT practice.
+So, let your drive to get into medicine fuel you to make sacrifices and stick to your schedule.
+If you're interested in getting into Medicine yourself and need some support, check out this collection of Australia's top UCAT tutors.

 If you study little by little, day by day, you will ALWAYS beat the person who only does 4 hours one day and nothing for a week.
-For the first few weeks, aim for half an hour each school day, and then, maybe an hour each week day.
-Use this time to get your head around the test, read about the question styles, study some of the theory behind the test while also doing some real practice.
-Once you feel you have really got a handle on it, there’s not much point in doing heaps and heaps of theory, you need to start practising the questions.
+For the first few weeks, aim for half an hour each school day, and then, maybe an hour each weekday.
+Use this time to get your head around the test, read about the question styles, and study some of the theories behind the test while doing some real practice.
+Once you feel you have got a handle on it, there’s not much point in doing heaps and heaps of theory, you need to start practising the questions.
+If you're looking for some support, check out some of Australia's best UCAT Tutors.

 Taking Care of Yourself

 First and foremost, you need to take care of yourself.
-You won't be productive if your 30 minutes of UCAT is while you’re half asleep at 11pm on Thursday night, in that moment it’s better to just go to sleep, but you need to be honest with yourself.
+You won't be productive if your 30 minutes of UCAT is while you’re half asleep at 111 pm on Thursday in that moment it’s better to just go to sleep, but you need to be honest with yourself.

 - USE YOUR CLASS TIME FOR SCHOOLWORK